CIRDLES/CHRONI-Android/README.md

 Getting Started
 -------------
-Instructions on how to install and begin using **CHRONI**, along with other documentation, can be found in the wiki.
+Instructions on how to install and begin using **CHRONI**, along with other documentation, can be found in the [CHRONI wiki](https://github.com/CIRDLES/CHRONI/wiki).